 Interested in applying?
 Scroll down and fill out the form below!

-Our application process normally takes one to two weeks depending on how quickly we can reach your references.
+Our application process normally takes two to three weeks depending on how quickly we can reach your references.
 Important Note: Ay Chihuahua Rescue checks references as part of the application process.
 Providing current phone numbers for your references makes the process much faster.
-Also, make sure you tell your references we will be reaching out 🙂
+Also, make sure you tell your references (including your vet’s office) we will be reaching out 🙂

 Please keep in mind, applications are not awarded on a first-come-first-served basis, but to the family can best meet the needs of that particular pet.
 It may be that all applications are “approved,” but only one can be awarded the dog for which all have applied.
 In that case, the non-awarded families will have “first right of refusal” on other dogs currently in or coming into our adoption program, as long as their unique family dynamic is well suited to their dog of interest.
 Approved applications remain active for six months, after which time, they must then be reviewed again to confirm positive veterinary and residency status.